Temporal witnesses of non-classicality in a macroscopic biological system: A qubit model for the exciton transfer

-Here we derive the final state of the photon in the framework of a \textit{Markovian} environment.
-This scenario is equivalent to having a different reservoir per monomer at each iteration of the protocol.
-Every reservoir is initialised in the maximally mixed state in Eq.\ref{eq:maxmixstate}, while the polymer is initially in the state in Eq. \ref{eq:state0iter}.
-As described in Appendix A, the final state of the photon after the exciton recombination (in the simpler $N=M=3$ case) is:
+Here we derive the final state of the photon in the framework of both a \textit{Markovian} and a \textit{Non-Markovian} environment.
+The former is equivalent to having a different reservoir per monomer at each iteration of the protocol, the latter to a reservoir evolving with the bio-polymer.
+This is the Non-Markovian feature of the model (different from other models, e.g. in \cite{saha_quantum_2024}): the state of each reservoir qubit has ``memory", and it cannot be re-initialised at every iteration.
+We assume for simplicity that the system is an $N=3$ monomer chain and the reservoir is made of $R=3$ qubits.
+Every reservoir is initialised in the maximally mixed state in Eq.\ref{eq:maxmixstate}, while the bio-polymer is initially in the state in Eq.\ref{eq:state0iter}.
+The final state of the photon after the exciton recombination in the Markovian scenario is \cite{mark}: while in the Non-Markovian scenario is \cite{non-mark}:

-where ${^3\rho_{p_j}}$ is the density matrix of the photon localised on the monomer $M_j$ at the $k=3$ iteration of the protocol.
+where ${^3\rho_{p_j}}$ is the density matrix of the photon localised on the monomer $M_j$ at the $k=3$ iteration of the protocol, $F(\eta), G(\eta)$ and $s(\eta)$ are defined in Supplementary Eq.76, Supplementary Eq.77 and Supplementary Eq.79, respectively.